tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 Points of attention
 ===================

-On this page, we give an overview of some specifica aspects of the environment models that may be useful for a user to know, in order to properly select and understand their choice of environment models.
+On this page, we give an overview of some specific aspects of the environment models that may be useful for a user to know, in order to properly select and understand their choice of environment models.
 This page is meant to supplement the API documentation, and is *not* a comprehensive overview of all environment models.